Unlocking Positive Transfer in Incrementally Learning Surgical Instruments: A Self-reflection Hierarchical Prompt Framework¶

 | Cholecystectomy Ours (SAM) | 74.90 | 80.85 | 62.58 | 62.58 | 2.80 | 0.69 |

-The most notable aspect of these tables is not any single number but the trend: the proposed method improves not only new-class performance but also old and regular classes simultaneously, indicating that gains stem from both forward and backward transfer rather than a bias toward new classes.
+The most noteworthy aspect of these tables is the trend: the proposed method not only scores higher on new classes but also improves old/regular classes, indicating that both forward and backward transfer are effectively at play.

 Ablation Study¶